asbiin/laravel-webauthn/README.md

 1. Open the `webauthn.register` page.
    You can customize the register page view by calling `Webauthn::registerViewResponseUsing`.
 See [View response](#view-response)

-   The default behavior will open [webauthn::register](/resources/views/register.blade.php) page.
+   The default behavior will open the [webauthn::register](/resources/views/register.blade.php) page.
    You can also change the value of `webauthn.views.register` in the configuration file.

 2. Or: Get the publicKey challenge by calling `webauthn.store.options` (if not provided).